Rowdy Tellez Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.25).
+- The Pirates' 4.25 team ERA ranks 17th across all MLB pitching staffs.

 - The Pirates allow the first-fewest home runs in baseball (78 total, one per game).

-- Bido gets the start for the Pirates, his fourth of the season.
-He is 0-1 with a 3.45 ERA and 18 strikeouts in 15 2/3 innings pitched.
+- Oviedo (3-8) takes the mound for the Pirates in his 17th start of the season.
+He's put together a 4.06 ERA in 88 2/3 innings pitched, with 80 strikeouts.

-- In his most recent time out on Saturday, the right-hander tossed 5 2/3 innings against the Miami Marlins, giving up two earned runs while surrendering nine hits.
+- His most recent time out was on Sunday against the Miami Marlins, when the right-hander went seven innings, surrendering one earned run while allowing six hits.

-- In three games this season, the 27-year-old has an ERA of 3.45, with 10.3 strikeouts per nine innings.
-Opponents are batting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.